19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7:30 p.m.

-A legendary Pittsburgh playwright and a beloved Pittsburgh actor come together for the center’s Beyond the Red Door series.
-Wali Jamal returns to the stage with his critically acclaimed performance of August Wilson’s autobiographical, one-man-show.
-Audiences will walk with Wilson through his remarkable life — up to the completion of his award-winning 10-play series, “The American Century Cycle” — and will meet captivating people who helped to shape him as a person and a playwright.
+A legendary Pittsburgh playwright and a beloved Pittsburgh actor come together for the Beyond the Red Door series.
+Wali Jamal returns to the stage with his critically acclaimed performance of August Wilson’s autobiographical, one-man show.
 Buy tickets.

 Friday, March 3: An Evening With Fran Lebowitz at Carnegie Music Hall